-If you keep burning out your coils/ tasting a burnt flavour when vaping; below is some common issues with solutions to help you solve this.
+If you keep burning out your coils/pods and are tasting a burnt flavour when vaping; below are some common issues with solutions to help you solve this.

-When an E liquid has a lot of sweetener or desert inspired flavours it can "gunk" up your coils.
+When an e-liquid has a lot of sweetener or dessert-inspired flavours, it can "gunk" up your coils.
 The sugars in the e-liquid can caramelise, which is delicious if you're talking about eating something vs vaping, but it's also a reliable way to destroy your coils.
-The gunk-filled wick can't soak up new juice as well, and so when you vape, you cause the same sort of problems discussed throughout this post.
+The gunk-filled wick can't soak up new e-liquid as well, and so when you vape, the cotton drys out and burns.

 Stop Chain Vaping

-"Chain vaping” – just vaping and vaping continuously until you can’t see your e-cig for all the clouds – can lead to a burnt wick too.
-The reason for this is you need to ensure that your wick can re-saturate with juice before you hit the fire button again.
-In normal use, this isn't a problem, because you'll stop vaping after a short session and give it time to recover.
-However, if you're continuously vaping for a long period of time, eventually your wicks will dry out.
-Then if you vape again you’ll risk burning the wick.
+"Chain vaping" means vaping continuously with little to no break between each vape; this can lead to a burnt coil or pod.
+You need to ensure that your wick can re-saturate with e-liquid before hitting the fire button again or drawing on your device.
+This isn't a problem in normal use because you'll stop vaping after a short session and give it time to recover.
+However, if you're continuously vaping for a long period, your coil/pod will eventually dry out, and you risk burning your coil/pod.

 This usually applies to mod/tank devices; pod kits are generally fixed wattage devices, so they don't have power settings to adjust.

 Most coil/pod packets list the recommended wattage you should set for your device for optimum performance.
 If you can't locate the recommended settings on the packet, you will be able to get this information from the official website for each brand and coil type.
 Applying too much power to the coil can burn it out (a good rule to remember is - just because the device goes up to 220 watts does not mean you should be running it on full power).